2000023946/Auth-Microservice/README.md

 - **Security & Isolation**
   - Backend services remain private
   - No direct browser access to internal services
+For more detailed information about the frontend implementation, see `client/README.md`.
 ---

 ## 🚀 Core Workflows (Use Cases)